Edison police fatally shot man at apartment complex, investigation underway

 No one else was injured in the shooting.

-The shooting occurred shortly after 3:45 p.m. on Judson Street where the Margate Apartment complex is located not far from Route 1 and Menlo Park Mall.
+The shooting occurred shortly after 3:45 p.m. on Judson Street where the Margate apartment complex is located.
+The location is not far from Route 1 and Menlo Park Mall.

 According to the Attorney General's Office, Edison police were called to a residence where they encountered the man.
-Two officers discharged their service weapons fatally injuring the man, and a sharp edge weapon was recovered near the man, the Attorney General's Office said.
+Two officers discharged their service weapons, fatally injuring the man, and a sharp weapon was recovered near the man, the Attorney General's Office said.

 The officers involved in the shooting have not been identified.
 Residents in the area reported hearing three or four gunshots.